JohnMurray/busan/README.md

     the behavior of the actor
   + The _actual_ `receive` method would be internal/private implementation detail of the Actor that uses the current behavior group to process messages

+__open questions__
+  + How does this set of behaviors interact with the actor's state?